 - James Bay Farmer's Market (May to October, Saturdays only): Located in James Bay, a couple blocks back from Black Ball's Victoria ferry terminal.

-- Esquimalt Farmer's Market (April to November, Thursdays only): About a 10-minute drive (3 miles / 4.8 kms) from downtown Victoria.
+- Esquimalt Farmer's Market (April to November, Thursdays only): 10-minute drive (3 miles / 4.8 kms) from downtown Victoria.

 - Victoria Public Market at the Hudson (year-round, Monday – Saturday): Located in downtown Victoria, about a 20-minute walk from Black Ball's Victoria terminal (or 5-minute drive).